Commercial Property

 Both options present pros and cons.
 Freehold property investment can bring with it more freedom and optionality.
 But investors will likely be responsible for all the maintenance and repairs for the building.
 They also tend to be more expensive than their leasehold counterparts.

-Leasehold commercial property can keep costs down.
+Leasehold property can keep costs down.
 Short-term leases can also offer greater flexibility for certain types of businesses.
 However, leaseholders will not be able to alter the building to their needs without the owner’s permission.
 Leases also often come with regular rent review provisions, which could see monthly outgoings rise frequently.

 Investors will need to determine which option is right for their circumstances.